Egg Fried Rice with Sweet Soy Sauce

 Note before beginning: This recipe goes fast once you start cooking.
 Be sure to cook and refrigerate the rice ahead of time, beat the eggs, and pre-chop the veggies.
 Have them waiting next to the skillet.

-- Combine: Turn the heat to low.
+- Combine: Turn down the heat to medium.
 Gently stir in the peas, rice, and eggs.
-Drizzle about 3/4ths of the sauce over the rice and toss to combine.
-Taste and add more, if desired.
-Stir until everything is warmed through and serve.
+Drizzle the sauce over the rice and toss to combine.
+Cook undisturbed for 2-3 minutes to “fry” the rice.
+Stir once more and cook an additional 2-3 minutes.

 Freeze For Later: Prepare as directed, fully cool, and then freeze flat in a gallon-sized freezer bag or in individual freezer containers with lids.